27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Russia and Turkey are the only countries on two continents

-You might think that Russia and Turkey are the only two countries that lie in two continents.
-But according to geologists, the Asia-Europe boundary is the Caucasus watershed, which means the border also cuts through Georgia, Azerbaijan, and Kazakhstan.
+You might have heard that Russia and Turkey are the only two countries that lie within two continents.
+But according to geologists, the Asia-Europe boundary is the Caucasus watershed, which means the border also cuts through Georgia, Azerbaijan and Armenia.

 katjen/Shutterstock